SamMatzko/minetest-subways/README.md

 This mod aims to add several unique, real-world subway trains to Minetest's Advanced Trains.
 New trains will be worked on when I have the time, you can see the [open GitHub issues](https://github.com/SamMatzko/minetest-subways/issues) for a list of the trains that will be added.

 > [!WARNING]
-> Unfortunately, the 2.0 update brings breaking changes.
-If you have a pre-2.0 version installed, be aware that the new subway trains have different names, so any existing Green Subway Wagon or Red Subway Wagon trains will no longer appear correctly.
+> Unfortunately, the 2.x update brings breaking changes.
+If you have a pre-2.x version installed, be aware that the new subway trains have different names, so any existing Green Subway Wagon or Red Subway Wagon trains will no longer appear correctly.

 > [!NOTE]
-> Aliases have now been registered for backwards compatibility with 1.X.
+> Aliases have now been registered for backwards compatibility with 1.x.
 However, for the feature to work, you need to use the [AdvTrains patch "Alias for wagon types"](https://lists.sr.ht/~gpcf/advtrains-devel/patches/54786).

-## What's different about version 2.0?
-While the trains may look similar at first glance, a lot has changed.
-Here are some of the biggest new features:
-- Mesh and texture redo to improve quality and detail
+>
+> The displays are now set using the "Outside Text" field.

+## Features
+Here are some features that Subways 2 brings:
 - Support for [AdvTrains Livery Tools](https://content.minetest.net/packages/Marnack/advtrains_livery_tools/)
 - Exterior displays with expansive Unicode support
-- Drastic under-the-hood code cleanup and refactoring
 - Removal of development assets to a [different repository](https://github.com/SamMatzko/minetest-subways-dev-assets) to reduce package size

 ## Usage